College football's 50 best players in 2018

 Key stat: 43 total QB pressures

 You'll be forgiven if you didn't know his name prior to this season.
-The redshirt sophomore was in the shadow of Da'Ron Payne the last few years.
-But Williams didn't take long to become a household name this season.
+The redshirt sophomore was in the shadow of Da'Ron Payne the last few years, but Williams didn't take long to become a household name this season.
 Inserted into the starting lineup, he made an immediate impact and didn't have a single game in which he didn't make a jaw-dropping play.
 His 18 tackles for loss and eight sacks only tell part of the story of college football's most disruptive defender.

 5. CHRISTIAN WILKINS